USS Aquila (PHM-4)

 The second USS Aquila (PHM-4) was the fourth ship of her class of hydrofoils operated by the United States Navy.
-Pegasus class vessels were designed for high speed and mobility, and carried a powerful (for their size) armament.
+Pegasus-class vessels were designed for high speed and mobility, and carried a powerful (for their size) armament.

 Named for the constellation, Aquila ("Eagle") was laid down on 10 July 1979 at Seattle, Washington, by Boeing Marine Systems; launched on 16 September 1981; sponsored by Mrs. John D. Bulkeley, the wife of Rear Admiral John D. Bulkeley, World War II, PT-boat hero; and commissioned at the Puget Sound Naval Shipyard on 26 June 1982.

 Service history

 After completing her fitting out, Aquila got underway from Bremerton, Washington, on 15 July 1982 in company with Taurus (PHM-3) and Frederick (LST-1184) and shaped a course for her home port, Key West, Florida.
 Frederick escorted the two guided-missile hydrofoil gunboats as far as Rodman in the Canal Zone where El Paso (LKA-117) took over.
 Aquila and her traveling companions transited the Panama Canal on 8 August and arrived in Key West three days later.
 The warship spent the remainder of 1982 conducting shakedown and other training out of her base at the Trumbo Point Annex, Naval Air Station, Key West, Florida.
 During the first quarter of 1983, post-shakedown repairs occupied her time.
-That spring, Aquila embarked upon a schedule of normal training duties out of Key West that occupied her time through the summer and into the all of 1983.
+That spring, Aquila embarked upon a schedule of normal training duties out of Key West that occupied her time through the summer and into all of 1983.
 From 10 to 20 October, she joined Taurus and Spartanburg County (LST-1192) for special operations in the Caribbean Sea.

 In mid-November, Aquila and Taurus joined Aubrey Fitch (FFG-34) at Guantánamo Bay, Cuba, to test the feasibility of operating guided-missile frigates and guided-missile hydrofoil gunboats together in the same task organization.
 However, demands attendant to the American presence in Grenada forestalled the experiment.
 Aquila, Taurus, and Aubrey Fitch headed for Grenada where they performed patrol duties and relief work until the middle of December.
 Aquila returned to Key West on 16 December and spent the last two weeks of the year in port.

 Holiday leave and upkeep ended early in January 1984, and Aquila reembarked upon normal operations out of her base at Key West.
 In May, the guided-missile hydrofoil gunboat added another duty to her busy training schedule, helping the Coast Guard to interdict the traffic in illicit drugs.
 That fall she joined Taurus in a special mission to the Caribbean coast of Central America.
 The two warships returned to Key West at the end of the first week in November, and Aquila resumed her program of training missions and drug traffic interdiction.
 She continued so occupied through the end of 1984 and during the first half of 1985.
 Late in July 1985, the warship began a restricted availability that lasted until the middle of October.
 Following post-overhaul trials, Aquila rejoined the effort against drug smugglers in mid-December.